youcefjd/Meteorite-Project/README.md

 # Meteorite-Project
-Working on a dataset about meteorite landings provided by the NASA
+Working on a dataset about meteorite landings provided by the NASA.
+The project will be divided in numerous sections.
+The first section is Data Wrangling.

 ## I.	Data Wrangling